 12:40

 Tuesday, March 26.
-2013EasterconEastercon (EightSquared Con http://www.eightsquaredcon.org/web/Welcome.html) is almost upon us, and this year I'm on the organising committee.
+2013EasterconEastercon (EightSquared Con https://www.eightsquaredcon.org/web/Welcome.html) is almost upon us, and this year I'm on the organising committee.
 So I am expecting a very busy weekend.
 I will be around for all of it -- I'll be the blur of speed in black and white -- but hopefully there will also be time for catching up with people and even sleeping.
 And to see our wonderful guests of honour, Walter Jon Williams, Freda Warrington, Anne Sudworth and Professor Edward James.
 I hope to see some of you there.

 Posted by Kari Sperring